 If you like making your own spice blends, you will want to try out my Tex-Mex and homemade taco seasoning recipes next!

-Those recipes use different Mexican spices than this Mexican seasoning recipe, for a completely different but equally tantalizing, tongue-tingling flavor!!
+Those recipes use a few different Mexican spices than this Mexican seasoning recipe, for a completely different but equally tantalizing, tongue-tingling flavor!!

 Ingredient Notes and Substitutions

 - Chili Powder and Chipotle Chile Powder – I want to differentiate between these two spices.

 Regular chili powder is a blend of seasonings, whereas chipotle chile powder is made entirely of dried, smoked, and ground chipotle chile peppers.

 - Paprika – You can use either Hungarian sweet or regular smoked paprika in this recipe.

 The Hungarian sweet isn’t as hot, and isn’t as traditional as smoked paprika.
 But use whichever you like best!

 - Cumin – I just love adding this warm, earthy spice to my seasoning blends!
 It goes well with basically everything.

 If you don’t have it around, you could try grinding some coriander instead — the two are very similar!